Lindsay Till Hoyt

 - PSYC 8350 – Applied Developmental Psychology Practicum

 - Ballard, P.J., Hoyt, L.T., & Pachucki, M.C.
-(In press).
-The impact of adolescent civic engagement on socioeconomic status and well-being in youth adulthood.
+(2018).
+Impacts of adolescent and young adult civic engagement on health and socioeconomic status in adulthood.
 Child Development.
+[Selected as journal’s “Editor’s Choice” Article; Interview with Fordham News; Interview with Psy Post.]

 - Hoyt, L.T., Zeiders, K.H., Ehrlich, K.B., & Adam, E.K.
 (2016).
 Positive upshots of cortisol in everyday life.
 Emotion, 16(4), 896-904.